HumanDynamics/openbadge-server/README.md

 Finally, run the following command to start the server (the "-d" option will keep the service up as a daemon):

 `docker-compose up -d`

+In order to check whether the server is working, login to the admin console: http://your-server-address/admin

 ## Misc commands
 * docker-compose down : disables the server